 When someone clicks on an item in your product listing page, this will take them to the item’s product detail page.
 This page offers a closer look at your product, and offers your customer to add one or more of them to their cart.
 Like the product listing page, you can customize this page with our website editing tools.

 If someone decides to buy a product, they can add it to their shopping cart, along with any other products in your store.
 A list of items in the cart will appear when they hover their cursor over the shopping cart icon.

 Shoppers can click the shopping cart icon in your navigation menu or the View Cart button in the list view to review their Order Summary.
 On this page, they can change item quantities, remove products from the cart, and begin checkout.

 When customers check out, they’ll input their shipping address, shipping preference, and credit card number to finish their purchase.
 Stripe will process the payments made and report the totals in your Stripe account.

 Order and shipping confirmation

 After a purchase is complete, your customer will see the order confirmation page, and we’ll send an order notification email to the e-mail address they provided at checkout.
 They'll also receive a final shipping notification email when you review your orders and mark their order as shipped.
 In addition to email order notifications, you can also send SMS order notifications to your customers.
 Check out Manage Your Mailchimp Store Settings to learn more.

 Payment processing and fees

-- Mailchimp charges a 2% fee based on the total amount billed to your customer.
+Mailchimp charges a fee based on the total amount billed to your customer.
 For example, if your customer buys a $10 product from you, chooses Standard shipping for $1, and the total taxes assessed are $2, the total transaction amount is $13.
-Mailchimp's transaction fee is 2% of that total, which in this example totals 26 cents.
+In this example, Mailchimp's transaction fee is 2% of that total, which in this example would be 26 cents.